Deadlici0us/JSONSortFlow/README.md

  -d '{"numbers": [17, 5, 12, 1, 3, 9, 14, 20, 8, 6, 15, 2, 19, 10, 16, 7, 11, 4, 13, 18]}'
 ```

 Replace 80 with the port specified in your sorter.dev.env file (PORT_OUT=80).
-Enjoy the show as your numbers get their groove on with Bubble Sort! 🎉

 ### Other Sorting Algorithms